-Offering the two years additional service credit as a retirement incentive results in increased costs because it has a direct impact on the Employer Contribution Rate paid by the City to CalPERS.
+Offering the two years additional service credit as a retirement incentive could reduce the City's staffing costs while minimizing the potential for layoffs and give employees a voluntary means of participating in the City's budget reduction strategies.
+At the same time, it is important to understand that offering the Golden Handshake results in increased costs because it has a direct impact on the Employer Contribution Rate paid by the City to CalPERS.
 There may be an additional cost associated with any retirement incentive program if there is a surge in retirements (called an "experience loss") and the total number of retirements exceeds CalPERS actuarial assumptions in a fiscal year.
 If there were such a surge, CalPERS would increase the City's Employer Contribution Rate in addition to the rate increase resulting from the Golden Handshake benefit.
 According to CalPERS, an experience loss often occurs when the two years service credit is offered because some members retire who would have otherwise waited until later years.